aarpon/hrm_docs/docs/prerequisites.rst

     "For the Mail functions to be available, PHP must have access to the sendmail binary on your system during compile time.
 If you use another mail program, such as qmail or postfix, be sure to use the appropriate sendmail wrappers that come with them. `Read more <http://www.php.net/mail>`_."

-|ubuntu| install and configure postfix.
+|ubuntu| Install and configure postfix.

 .. code-block:: sh